jisc-services/Public-Documentation/PublicationsRouter/v3/api/ProviderOutgoingNotification.md

 	"analysis_date": "date/time in ISO 8601 format - YYYY-MM-DDThh:mm:ttZ  2015-12-01T17:26:40Z",
 	"event": "string",
 	"provider": {
+		"id" : "<user account id of the provider>",
-		"agent": "<string defining the software/process which put the content here, provided by provider>" },
+		"agent": "<string defining the software/process which put the content here, provided by provider>", "ref": "<provider's globally unique reference for this research object>", "route" : "<method by which notification was received: native api, sword, ftp>" },
 	"content": {
    		"packaging_format": "<identifier for packaging format used>"